BatLeDev/bluetask/README.md

 ## Initial Project
 BlueTask started as a project for a web development course.
 The initial requirements were to create a TODO application with various functionalities, such as task description, start and end dates, status, and priority management.

-For more details on the initial project, visit: Course Project.

 For more details on the initial project, visit: [Course Project](https://matthieu495.gitlab.io/r4.a.10/section/tp4/).